Home

 Some laboratories recommend the submission of substrate controls.
 Substrate controls are clean samples of the collection materials or unstained portions of the material the biological evidence is deposited on.
 The laboratories can use these to troubleshoot contamination, Polymerase Chain Reaction (PCR) inhibition, or interference with fluorescence.

-The investigator should consult the local forensic laboratory and refer to the department standard operating procedures regarding collection and preservation of biological evidence.
+The investigator should consult the local forensic laboratory and refer to the department standard operating procedures regarding crime scene collection techniques and preservation of biological evidence.

 Cuttings: